cgarciae/treex/README.md

 ```

 ## Status
-While its core API is probably near complete, Treex right now its more of a proof of concept for what a PyTree-based Module system for JAX could look like.
-More testing is needed to find out wether its general enough for complex models and potential issues.
-Feedback is appriciated.
+While its core API is near complete, Treex is more of a proof of concept for what a PyTree-based Module system for JAX could look like.
+More testing is needed to find out whether it is general enough for complex models and potential issues.
+Feedback is much appreciated.

 **Roadmap**:
 - [x] Finish prototyping core API